robdevops/dreadpi/README.md

 #### CONFIG

 At minimum, a data source must be confgured.
+You'll need to obtain API keys and replace XXX values for the API collectors to work.
 ```
 dreadpi.cfg
 ```